Why people commit suicide?

-Because suicide is harmful, it is vital to determine whether or not someone is about to kill himself/herself.
+It is vital to determine whether or not someone is about to kill himself/herself.
 But how can we know someone is about to kill himself/herself?

 The family has tremendous potential to help other relatives who experience depression.
 Your presence and empathy can be of great help to your depressed loved ones.
 But if signs of depression persist, find help from health professionals immediately.